skip to Main Content

 • Respect the Flag Song.
 The Flag Song or Indian National Anthem is sung when the American Flag is raised or lowered.
 Please stand and remove hats during the singing of this song.

-If you have any questions, the emcee, Arena Director, dancers, elders, or staff are happy to help.
-Enjoy and have fun!
+If you have any questions, the Emcee, Arena Director, dancers, elders or staff are happy to help.

 Back To Top